VishnuGShephertz/AppHypeSDK/README.md

 AppHypeAPI.enableLogs();

 ```
-__4 Add AppHypeListener__ AppHype allow to handle callback event by adding AppHypeListener.
+__4 Set AppHypeListener__ AppHype allow to handle callback event by adding AppHypeListener.

 ```
-AppHypeAPI.addAppHypeListener(appHypeLister);
+AppHypeAPI.setAppHypeListener(appHypeLister);

 ```

-__4 Remove AppHypeListener__ You can also remove calback appHypeListener by using following code.
+__4 Reset\Remove AppHypeListener__ You can also remove calback appHypeListener by using following code.

 ```
-AppHypeAPI.removeAppHypeListener();
+AppHypeAPI.resetAppHypeListener();

 ```
 __5 Set Max App Launch without Ad__ You can also set maximum no. of application launch till you don’t want any Ad.
 This is an interesting feature to engage users in your app.